electronics-and-drives/bondtools/README.md

     <img src="./figs/merge-drf.png" width="400">

-5. Go to the *CIW* and enter the command
+5. Go to the *CIW* and load the file *packages.il* from the repository.
     ``` scheme
     (load "packages.il")
     ```
-5. Add the command
+5. Load the file *bondtools.il* from the repository in your *.cdsinit*.
     ``` scheme
     (load "bondtools.il")
     ```
-   to your *.cdsinit*.

 ## Layers

 | Layer       | Purpose     | Description                                      |